MARCH 14 – 19

 - TUESDAY 14: travel to Bright.
 Members meetup from 5.30 -7pm.
 Camp nearby.

 - 15: travel to the Mitta Mitta river, exploring the mountains around Mt Hotham on the way.
 Camp next to the Big / Mitta Mitta River

 - THURSDAY 16: Mitta Mitta action on the river – highlighting the threat of logging in the headwaters of this important waterway.
-(Full details soon).
+(See details below).
 Camp at Big River campsite

 - 17: drive to Mt Wills.
 Visit planned logging coupes along the Australian Alps Walking Track (AAWT).
 Camp on Mt Wills summit

 - SATURDAY 18: public day walk up Mt Wills with aerial footage of the area and banner on the summit.
 Walk to visit the coupes.
-Details on event soon.
+(See details below).
 Camp in area.